Advise to the Education of Judges in Greenland

 · Evaluation

 Since 2016 LEARN|RIGHT has contributed to ensuring a strengthened education of Judges in Greenland.
-We are part of the engine room with the Court in Greenland, where we contribute to strengthening the framework for the two-year education in the form of advice and input to the curriculum, course descriptions, semester calendar, teacher guide with activity catalogue, and evaluations.
+We assist the Courts of Greenland with the educational framework of the two-year education in the form of advice and input to the curriculum, course descriptions, semester calendar, teacher guide with activity catalogue, and evaluations.

 For each course, we prepare a final report with a documentation of the course program and materials and recommendations for any future initiatives in relation to the learning environment, teaching methods or content.
 Finally, we are responsible for clarifying the candidates’ need for repetition through self-evaluations, as well as for the pedagogical scaffolding of the participants’ project assignments.

-LEARN|RIGHT has contributed to the education of judges in the 2017-19 programme and 2018-20 programme as well as the ongoing 2019-2022 peogramme.
+LEARN|RIGHT has contributed to the education of judges in the 2017-19, 2018-20 and 2019-2022 programme.
 Prior to the 2018-20 programme, LEARN|RIGHT prepared a report with documentation for and evaluation of the 2017-19 programme based on the ongoing course feedback, document review and an evaluation workshop with participants and organisers.
 In the evaluation, we brought a number of recommendations for the upcoming education, curriculum, course descriptions and teacher guide, which have formed the basis for building an even stronger framework for the education.

 LEARN|RIGHTs director, Maria Løkke Rasmussen, has worked in and with Greenland since 2007 and has substantial knowledge of Greenlandic culture and the education and justice system.